WHERE HAVOC HELPS

-HAVOC currently has over 20 weekly projects at sites off and on the Hill that let students make a difference in the community.
+HAVOC currently has more than 20 weekly projects at sites off and on the Hill that let students make a difference in the community.

 Take a look at the descriptions below to learn more about a project.

 - Clinton Middle School HW Club - Emily Granoff (email@example.com), Maggie Horne (firstname.lastname@example.org)

 Groups of Hamilton students head down the hill to the Clinton Middle School to help a small group of middle school kids with their homework after school.
 Tutoring is in a variety of subjects, but no tutoring experience is necessary!
 The kids really appreciate any help we can give to them!
 Volunteers and carpools are set up on a weekly basis.